Gonville Place, Cambridge CB1 1LY (get directions from Google)

 Updates and closures

 We occasionally need to close some of our parking areas.
-Whenever we do so, we will post information as early as possible in the 'service updates' area of this page, as well as our Twitter and Facebook pages.
+Whenever we do so, we will post information as early as possible in the 'service announcements' area below, as well as our Twitter and Facebook pages.

 Getting to the pools